Uploading Data Files

 Add server configuration

-5. From the main window, click “Login” to begin you session.
+5. From the main window, click Login to begin your session.

 Add server configuration